flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 How to connect to FlytConsole
 """""""""""""""""""""""""""""

 Factory default mode of FlytPOD is access point mode(AP Mode) in which case connect to FlytPOD_wifi network the default password for which is FlytPOD123.
-However if you have reconfigured the router in client mode then check FlytPOD's IP address in your home router's client list.
+However if you have reconfigured the router in client mode then connect to your home wifi network.

 If you are in client mode FlytPOD_wifi will cease to exist.